conda-forge/ninja-hep-ph-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ninja-hep-ph, ninja-hep-ph-static` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ninja-hep-ph, ninja-hep-ph-static, ninja-split` can be installed with `conda`:

 ```
-conda install ninja-hep-ph ninja-hep-ph-static
+conda install ninja-hep-ph ninja-hep-ph-static ninja-split
 ```

 or with `mamba`:

 ```
-mamba install ninja-hep-ph ninja-hep-ph-static
+mamba install ninja-hep-ph ninja-hep-ph-static ninja-split
 ```

 It is possible to list all of the versions of `ninja-hep-ph` available on your platform with `conda`: